Maps

 Dawson Creek

-Begin your journey with a photo taken at the “Mile 0” post in Dawson Creek, then stop in to the Visitor Centre for an introduction to the Alaska Highway’s fascinating history.
-Tour the Northern Alberta Railway Station Museum and the local art gallery (housed in a renovated grain elevator annex).
+Begin your journey with a photo taken at the “Mile 0” cairn in Dawson Creek, then stop in to the Visitor Centre for an introduction to the Alaska Highway’s fascinating history, then tour the Dawson Creek Art Gallery (housed in a renovated grain elevator annex).

 The wetlands around Dawson Creek provide exceptional opportunities for bird watching.
 The waterfowl refuge at McQueen’s Slough offers a network of boardwalks enabling visitors to walk into the marsh without compromising the integrity of the natural habitat.
-Enjoy a meal and a craft beer at the new Post & Row Local Taphouse, or head to the Rolla Pub in nearby Pouce Coupe for a quirky blast of nostalgia and live music.
+Enjoy a meal and a craft beer at the new Post & Row Local Taphouse, or at the loveably kitschy favourite, Stuie’s Diner.

 Travelling by RV?
-There are many campgrounds in Dawson Creek, and plenty of day trip options: View an impressive collection of more than 50 chainsaw carvings in Chetwynd, or head to Tumbler Ridge where you can visit the Dinosaur Discovery Gallery, hike the many trails of the UNESCO GeoPark, or experience the wonder of Kinuseo Falls in Monkman Provincial Park.
+There are many campgrounds in Dawson Creek, and plenty of day trip options: View an impressive collection of more than 50 chainsaw carvings in Chetwynd, or head to Tumbler Ridge UNESCO Global Geopark where you can visit the Dinosaur Discovery Gallery, hike the many trails of the UNESCO Geopark, or experience the wonder of Kinuseo Falls in Monkman Provincial Park.

 Part 3